davidbudzynski/davidbudzynski.github.io/_drafts/why-r-is-a-trash-language.md

 Same goes for git and GitHub, it is shocking how long it took me to explain the differences between the two to my colleagues at work.

+### Backward compatibility with S

+Although R is at version 4, it never had a major split like Python 2 and Python 3 did.
+As a result of this, there are many features built into the language that maintain feature consistency with language called S, a proprietary language from Bell Labs, which R is based on.
+In my opinion, S was far from a perfect language and it definitely wasn't the best thing that came from Bell Labs.
+Because some of these features are still in R, it makes the language very hard to use and they make little sense to people in 2024.
+There even was a [meme account][10] on Twitter that made fun of these features.

-   using version control best example of this is several OOP packages, with no consensus which one should be used.
+1. The user base has close to 0 knowledge about SWE, good coding practices and using version control best example of this is several OOP packages, with no consensus which one should be used.
-4. Despite CRAN having many packages, the majority of them are very poorly written and barely usable and not very well maintained
+2. Despite CRAN having many packages, the majority of them are very poorly written and barely usable and not very well maintained
-5. The entire ecosystem has been hijacked by one company:
+3. The entire ecosystem has been hijacked by one company:

      - and this company appears to be pivoting into Python (first by making R tools work better with R but it is likely they will abandon R altogether,